Pet Dental Care in Bangor, ME

 • Extractions (if required)

 There are many ways to check and see if your pet may be having dental issues, but there are also signs that may not be as visible.
-This is why veterinarians recommend having your pet’s teeth checked annually.
+This is why our veterinarians recommend having your pet’s teeth checked annually.
 Here are some things to keep an eye (or nose) out for:

 Bad breath